Bioinformatics-study/EasyOnco/README.md

 *Optional Arguments*
 - `-o` : Specifies the name of the maf file to be generated as the result.
 If not specified, the result is generated under the name EasyOnco.maf by default.
 - `-m` : To run the process only up to MAF file generation, use the 'y' option.
 If not set, the default is 'n', and the Oncoplot will also be generated.
+- `-e` : Used to only draw oncoplot only with the created maf file.
+- `--log_file` : Setting the name of the file that provides a record of the successfully executed file and the file where the error occured.
+EasyOnco.log by default.

 ## 📊 Output
 ### Oncoprint & mafsummary plot